buape/jt99-janitor/README.md

 # JT99-Janitor

-JT-99 Janitor is a utnilty bot for answering common questions and providing information about the JT-99 network
+JT-99 Janitor is a utility bot for answering common questions and providing information about the JT-99 network

 ## Commands